nigelmj/comp34812/natural-language-inference-transformer-model-card.md

 <!-- This is a short stub of information on the training data that was used, and documentation related to data pre-processing or additional filtering (if applicable). -->

-30K pairs of texts drawn from emails, news articles and blog posts.
+24K pairs of texts from external party and synthetic data created from the 24K pairs

 ### Training Procedure